 - sized to accommodate the maximum discharge rate of amalgam process wastewater.

 - inspected in accordance with the manufacturer’s operating manual to ensure proper operation and maintenance.

 - retaining units (containers) replaced in accordance with the manufacturer’s schedule and operating manual.

 EPA is not proposing to establish pre-treatment standards based on technologies that remove dissolved mercury, or polishing.
 EPA has inadequate data to truly assess the efficacy of polishing or its general availability for nationwide use.

-Rule: Pretreatment BMPs: The Amalgam Separator Rule requires all applicable Dental Dischargers to implement the following two Best Management Practices (BMPs).
+Amalgam Rule: BMPs: The EPA Amalgam Separator Rule requires all applicable Dental Dischargers to implement the following two Best Management Practices (BMPs).

 i) Waste amalgam including, but not limited to, dental amalgam from chair-side traps, screens, vacuum pump filters, dental tools, cuspidors, or collection devices, must not be discharged to a POTW.